cdoremus/MyNotes/Spanish Notes.md

-a - ah as the "a's" in 'mama'  (*habla, mala*) e - eh as the 'a' in 'say' (*que, de*) i - ee as the two "e's" in 'see' (*si, mi*) o - oh but said softly with a round mouth like a soft 'no' in English (*no, solo*) u - oo as the two "o's" in 'boot' (*tu, su*)
+a - ah as the "a's" in 'mama'  (*habla, mala*) e - eh as the 'a' in 'say' (*que, de*) i - ee as the two "e's" in 'see' (*si, mi*) o - oh but said softly with a round mouth like a soft 'no' in English (*no, solo*) but not as dramatic as the 'o' in Do. u - oo as the two "o's" in 'boot' (*tu, su*)
 ## Consonants
+b - see v below
 c - sounds like k (*como*) when followed by A, O or U ('k' in 'bake').
-If it is followed by the letters 'e' or 'i' then it sounds like 's' ('th' in Spain)(*hacer, cierra*) d - somewhat like a soft 'th' with tongue resting on the front teeth (*donde, nada*) g - a hard g sound like 'g' in 'go' (*agua, guapo*)(when before an A, O or U) When  before an 'e' or 'i' it sounds like a strong English 'h' (*página, gente*) h - is silent. (*habla, hola*) j - sounds like an gutteral h in English. (*Javier, pájaro*)
+If it is followed by the letters 'e' or 'i' then it sounds like 's' ('th' in Spain)(*hacer, cierra*) d - somewhat like a soft 'th' with tongue resting on the front teeth (*donde, nada*) except after 'n' or 'l' or after a break (start of word) where the sound is a hard 'd' like the 'd' in Den. g - a hard g sound like 'g' in 'go' (*agua, guapo*)(when before an A, O or U) When  before an 'e' or 'i' it sounds like a strong English 'h' (*página, gente*) h - is silent. (*habla, hola*) j - sounds like an gutteral h in English. (*Javier, pájaro*)